mlavi/hugo/content/post/git-for-operators.md

 ## Generic

 Repository (repo)
-: a logical "parent folder" for a project's content.
+: a logical "parent folder" for all of a project's content.

 Commit
-: a change placed into the history of the project.
+: a state change recorded, becoming part of the history.
+  - Note that single commit may group and combine multiple changes and operations across multiple files to the repository.

 Diff (difference)
-: the delta between the previous and current state of the project.
+: the delta between your current work and a repository commit state.
-  - Note that this could be multiple changes and operations across multiple files.

 Merge Conflict
 : local changes collide with the committed state of a remote repo (shared resource diff conflict), so the commit is blocked until either or both sides can resolve, sync updates, and try again.

 HEAD
 : a pointer to the where the next commit will go, normally the latest commit.
 However, this can be changed to go back in history for point in time reconstruction.

 Branch
 : a complete copy of the repo contents (it is contained in the repo with it's own HEAD), used to prevent changes from impacting the main or default branch.